levkk/rwf/README.md

 transaction.commit().await?;
 ```

-This will produce multiple queries and execute them inside a transaction:
+This will use execute the update inside a transaction, while blocking other queries (including `SELECT`s) until the transaction completes.

 ```sql
 BEGIN;